-- -- extending the day or year of services for families; - -- smoothing transitions for children between programs or as they age into school; - -- enhancing and aligning the quality of services for infants and toddlers through schoolage children; - -- linking comprehensive services to children in child care or school age settings; or - -- developing the supply of quality care for vulnerable populations (as defined by the Lead Agency) in child care and out-of-school time settings a.
+- extending the day or year of services for families. - smoothing transitions for children between programs or as they age into school. - enhancing and aligning the quality of services for infants and toddlers through school- age children. - linking comprehensive services to children in child care or school-age settings. - developing the supply of quality care for vulnerable populations (as defined by the Lead Agency) in child care and out-of-school time settings. - a.
+Lead Agency coordination with required agencies i.
+Appropriate representatives of the general purpose local government, which can include counties, municipalities, or townships/towns.
+Describe the coordination goals, processes, and results:

 The Lead Agency is required to coordinate with the following agencies.
 Provide a description for how coordination occurred.